venkatasudheer5993/DATA-ANALYSIS-WITH-COMPLEX-QUERIES/README.md

 In this task, I designed and executed a comprehensive sales analysis report using SQL.
 The objective was to generate insights and uncover patterns or trends by leveraging relational database design, data insertion, and advanced querying techniques such as window functions, subqueries, and Common Table Expressions (CTEs).

-# Database Setup and Data Population
+# Database Setup and Data Population:

 I began by creating a sample database named SalesAnalysis containing four core tables: